AnalystSD/REDASH1/README.md

 Notable Packages are as follows: BeautifulSoup, requests, datetime, csv, pandas, panel, matplotlib, math, bokeh.palettes, bokeh.plotting, bokeh.transform.
 Quick Instructions:
-To just run it on CMD: panel serve RealEstateDashboard.ipynb Then use CTRL + C to close it on CMD.
+To just run it on CMD: panel serve RealEstateDashboard.ipynb Then use CTRL + C to close it on CMD, or click the X button top right and close the browser.